know what your

 hormone levels are?

-How many of you are suffering
+How many of you

 from too much or too little of